heranwang589/marieprojects/visual_word_embedding_project/README.md

 Run the demo like this:
 `cd visual_word_embedding_project`
 `python3 vwe_demo.py`
-If labels for nodes are not showing on the graph, it could be that you do not have the font Songti SC installed.
+If labels for data points are not showing on the graph, it could be that you do not have the font Songti SC installed.

 ### How does this demo work?
 The demo uses hanzi_chaizi from Xiaoquan Kong (howl-anderson) to decompose Mandarin Chinese characters into its sub-components.
 Word embeddings are then created for each sub-component through gensim Word2vec.
 Finally, word embeddings (more accurately character embeddings) are created for each character by taking an average of the embeddings of their sub-components.
 The resulting word embedding are then graphed, with the characters that appear similar(i.e has similar sub-components) near to each other.